finom/vovk/README.md

 - Keep the project in one simple repository;
 - Use single deployment server;
 - Apply NestJS-like syntax to define routes;
-- Make the project development cheaper.
+- Make the project development and infrastructure cheaper.

 ### The new solution: Next Wednesday